JDLeongomez/JDL_website/content/en/authors/mva/_index.md

   url: "https://www.uelbosque.edu.co/"

 # Short bio (displayed in user profile at end of posts)
 bio: Associate Professor, Researcher in Neuroscience at Universidad El Bosque.
-I am interested in research about the cognitive mechanisms that underlie mood disorders and sexual behavior.
+Interested in the cognitive mechanisms that underlie mood disorders and sexual behaviour.

 interests:
 - Eye-tracking